 Here is a visual representation of the process of wind energy being used to provide power to a building:

 Sustainable and open-source-replicable energy infrastructure is part of One Community’s goals for helping create self-replicating and sustainable teacher/demonstration hubs collaborating for positive global change.
 What we see as missing, for those with a cleaner and more sustainable vision of electric power, is helpful guidance and do-it-yourself tutorials.
 Millions of people around the globe still lack reliable electricity and governments are still years away from connecting all these places with their respective state grids.
 We’re open sourcing wind energy design and setup to show how people can create electricity for themselves.

-With the advent of the different types of renewable energy sources like wind, solar, biogas, etc. and their constantly decreasing prices, the ability for people to create their own renewable power source is better than ever before.
+With the advent of the different types of renewable energy sources like wind, micro-hydro, solar, biogas, etc. and their constantly decreasing prices, the ability for people to create their own renewable power source is better than ever before.
 Add appropriate technical know-how of renewable energy systems and installation can be fairly easy.

 This has the potential to help:

 Additionally, in places where there isn’t enough year-round sun, wind can be the best renewable energy option available.
 With this open source wind energy system tutorial, we hope to provide a replicable and easy-to-follow path to assessing, designing, installing, operating, and maintaining your own wind energy system.
 The easier, more affordable, and more attractive wind energy can be demonstrated, the more people will adopt it.

 Whether you are considering a grid-tied or stand-alone wind energy system, there are 4 main components that require consideration: Assessment, Design, Installation, and Maintenance.
 We will use our case of a small wind energy system and explore the details of these 4 components with the following sections: